 Superior Court, Common Pleas Court, Probate Court cases involving land

 Typically deed book document headings have one name as seller and one as buyer.
 In this project, as time permits, we will try to include other surnames of those related to or connected to the indicated seller or buyer.
 Others mentioned such as notaries, judges, witnesses or appraisers will not be listed.
 So you need to use Ctrl-F to search all surnames in the index.
 These entries will be highlighted in the "Qualifier or type" column with the official's title (Shrff., Auditor, etc.) and/or "Super.
 Ct., "Com Pleas Ct.", "Probate Ct."
-There are over 3,000 court cases listed so far.
+There are over 4,000 court related cases listed so far.
 For more detail on the courts at the time of the record, and causes and officials you will see in the deed books, see the text in red in the Ohio court history and jurisdictions here